hpcloud-mon/hpcloud-mon.github.io/content/about.md

 Monasca provides an open-source multi-tenant, highly scalable, performant, fault-tolerant monitoring-as-a-service solution for metrics, complex event processing and logging. <!--more--> Monasca builds an extensible platform for advanced monitoring services that can be used by both operators and tenants to gain operational insight and visibilty, ensuring availabilty and stability.

-Monasca is a micro-services message bus based architecture.
+##### who is involved?

-Companies invovled with developing and deploying Monasca include the following:
+Companies involved with developing and/or deploying Monasca include the following:

-  * Hewlett-Packard
+  1. Hewlett-Packard
-  * Time Warner Cable (TWC)
+  2. Time Warner Cable (TWC)
-  * Fujitsu
+  3. Fujitsu
-  * Cisco
+  4. Cisco
-  * Cray
+  5. Cray
-  * Rackspace
+  6. Rackspace